Marcos-Gil/BasicStats/README.md

 Launching instructions:
 -----------------------

-1. Open terminal and traverse to folder when basicStats.py is located
+1. Open terminal and traverse to folder where basicStats.py is located
 2. Run basicStats.py and follow instructions on screen, inputting numbers until a negative number is entered.
 Afterwards the above stats will be computed